myl15/startup/README.md

 Command for SSH is ssh -i [key pair file] ubuntu@3.136.102.1

 # Simon
 The Simon project is all about learning to use basic HTML structures and tools so that they can be applied to the startup website.
-As of today I have learned to use basic forms and outputs, hyperlinks and svg drawing.
-It has been a great experience for me.
+As of the first submission I have learned to use basic forms and outputs, hyperlinks and svg drawing.
+On the second submission I implemented a CSS stylesheet with formatting for text and div elements.
+I also used bootstrap elements to improve formatting and styling of the overall project.
 Here is the link for the Simon [github](https://github.com/myl15/simon) and the Simon page on my [website](https://simon.oneglobe.click/).

 # CodePen
 Links to CodePen assignments can be found on the OneGlobe website, and i will post some here.